abpio/abp-commercial-docs/en/ui/angular/password-complexity-indicator-component.md

     };
     ```
 - Make sure that the lengths of these values are equal (In our service we have **5** tests/colors/texts).
-- `PasswordComplexityIndicatorService` has only one method `validatePassword` that passes the password as an argument and returns the properties of the bar.
+- The `PasswordComplexityIndicatorService` has only one method `validatePassword` that passes the password as an argument and returns the properties of the bar.

-- `validatePassword` method returns an object **which type is ProgressBarStats**.
+- The `validatePassword` method returns an object **of the type ProgressBarStats**.
 - ```ts
   interface ProgressBarStats{
     bgColor: string,